Models for temporal clustering of extreme events with applications to mid-latitude winter cyclones: Model fitting

 Searching for a suitable estimation method for estimating $\beta$, $\theta$ and $\sigma_{p(u)}$ simultaneously, we face some difficulties: \begin{itemize} \item The mixture distribution $\PP_{\beta,\theta, \sigma_{p(u)}}=(1-\theta) \cdot \varepsilon_0+\theta \cdot \text{ML}(\beta, \theta^{-1/\beta} \sigma_{p(u)})$ is neither continuous nor discrete.
 It is continuous except for a discontinuity point at zero which is the left endpoint of the distribution. \item For $\beta < 1$, $\PP_{\beta,\theta,\sigma_{p(u)}}$ is heavy tailed without finite moments. \item The observed IETs are all larger than zero, while $\PP_{\beta,\theta,\sigma_{p(u)}}(\{0\}) = 1 - \theta$. \end{itemize} These issues make the use of standard estimation methods like maximum likelihood or method of moments difficult or even impossible.

 In this work we propose and investigate \emph{minimum distance estimation} based on modifications of the \emph{Cramér-von-Mises-distance} for the parameters $\beta \in (0,1]$, $\theta \in (0,1]$ and $\sigma_{p(u)} > 0$ of the mixture distribution.
 The minimum distance approach has been introduced by \citet{Wolfowitz1957} and explored in many further works, see e.g. \citet{Drossos1980} or \citet{Parr1981}.
 The main idea is to measure the \enquote{similarity} of the sample data with a parametric model, minimizing a distance measure between the probability density function or the cumulative distribution function of the parametric model and a non-parametric density estimate or the empirical distribution function of the sample data.
-Here, we use distances based on distribution functions.
+We use distances based on distribution functions:

 \begin{definition} Let $Z_1,\dots,Z_n$ be random variables with c.d.f. $F_\vartheta, ~ \vartheta \in \Theta \subset \R^p, ~ p \ge 1$, $F_{n}$ the empirical c.d.f. corresponding to $Z_1,\dots,Z_n$, and $\Delta(\cdot,\cdot)>0$ a function quantifying the distance between two c.d.f.'s.
 If there is a $\hat \vartheta \in \Theta$ such that